Bishop Score Calculator

 - If the birth doesn't start naturally after a premature rupturing of membranes.

-- Overweight mother, which is why maintaining a healthy weight gain during pregnancy, is important.
+- Overweight mother, which is why maintaining a healthy weight (calculate the correct weight gain with the pregnancy weight gain calculator) during pregnancy, is important.

 Not all women can undergo elective induction.
 First, the pregnancy should be at least 36 weeks along.
-Younger babies are not mature enough to be born, and their delivery might lead to complications, a lower APGAR score, and a spell in the ICU.
+Younger babies are not mature enough to be born, and their delivery might lead to complications, lower results in an APGAR score calculator, and a spell in the ICU.
 Second is multiparity - if the woman has given birth before, then the whole process is more predictable for both the physician and the mother; the duration, pain, and any condition that might make a natural birth complicated.

 What does induce mean in detail?
 Among the drugs used for the induction of delivery you'll find:

 - Intra-vaginal prostaglandins, such as misoprostol, which cause uterine contractions and effacement (thinning) of the cervix.